When Did People Start Drinking Coffee?

 The different methods of making coffee can be divided into four basic types:

-Turkish or Arabic Coffee
+1. Boiling Method: Turkish and Arabic Coffee

-The coffee is not filtered, but because of it is so finely powdered the grounds sink to the bottom of the pot to form a thick layer of sludge.
+The coffee is not filtered, but because it is so finely powdered the grounds sink to the bottom of the pot to form a thick layer of sludge.

-In Arab countries the coffee is flavoured with cardamom and served sweet.
+In Arab countries, the coffee is flavoured with cardamom and served sweet.
 Bitter coffee is usually only served after a death, to symbolise the sorrow the family feels.

-Steeping: The French Press and Malaysian Socks
+2. Steeping: The French Press and Malaysian Socks

 Steeping is a relatively simple method of making coffee that produces a good brew easily without the need for sophisticated equipment.

-Basically the method involves mixing ground coffee with boiling water and leaving it for a few minutes, so caffeine and aromatic oils are extracted.
+Basically, the method involves mixing ground coffee with boiling water and leaving it for a few minutes, so caffeine and aromatic oils are extracted.
 The next step involves separating the grounds from the liquid, so you can enjoy your hot aromatic drink without having the disgusting coffee powder stuck in your throat.

 I really like using my French Press for making coffee.
 It is quick and simple.
-The only unpleasant bit is cleaning the French Press, with all the ground coffee at the bottom, afterwards.
+The only unpleasant bit is cleaning the French Press, with all the ground coffee at the bottom afterwards.

 You need to use fairly coarsely ground coffee in a French press.
 If you use fine powder, like for espresso or Turkish coffee, it will be very difficult to push the plunger in.

-In Malaysia and some countries in the Caribbean a similar principle is used to trap coffee in a "sock".
+In Malaysia and some countries in the Caribbean, a similar principle is used to trap coffee in a "sock".
 This is not as disgusting as it sounds, the sock is merely a muslin bag where the coffee is placed.
 It is then tied, and hot water is poured over it.
 Once the coffee has steeped sufficiently it can be removed.

 In Russia, Poland and other Eastern European countries, making coffee by the steeping method is taken to an extreme of simplicity, and the problem of removing the grinds is not solved, but ignored.
 In Poland during my childhood, I remember adults simply placing the coffee in tall transparent glasses, pouring boiling water over it, and simply waiting for the grinds to settle.

-I think they used very finely ground coffee, which helped it settle at the bottom, and I assume they just became well practised in the art of avoiding the layer of mud at the bottom of the glass.
+I think they used very finely ground coffee, which helped it settle at the bottom, and I assume they just became well-practised in the art of avoiding the layer of mud at the bottom of the glass.

 Proponents of kopi luwak claim that the coffee is superior because the civets select the best berries to eat, and because the beans are fermented in their digestive system before processing, which makes them less acidic.
 Professional coffee tasters, however, generally think the civet droppings coffee is quite stale and has no body.

-Coffee the Italian Way, Espresso
+4. Espresso: Coffee the Italian Way

-However, the quintessential Italian way of drinking coffee, the espresso, was only invented in the 19th century.
+However, the quintessential Italian way of drinking coffee, espresso, was only invented in the 19th century.
 The first patent for a machine that makes coffee by passing a small amount of almost boiling water through the powder under high pressure was obtained in 1884 by Angelo Moriondo.

 The pressure makes extracting oils and solids from the coffee beans very efficient.
-A cup of espresso has a lot more caffeine, by volume, than drip-coffee.
-However it is drunk in much smaller amounts.
+A cup of espresso has a lot more caffeine by volume than drip coffee.
+However, it is drunk in much smaller amounts.

 Espresso is the base of many different drinks served in coffee chains, these include:

-- Cappuccino- Usually made with equal amounts of espresso, steamed milk and milk foam.
+- Cappuccino: Usually made with equal amounts of espresso, steamed milk and milk foam.

-- Macchiato- an espresso shot with a small amount of foamed milk.
+- Macchiato: An espresso shot with a small amount of foamed milk.
 The word means "stained"

-- Caffe Corretto- A shot of espresso "corrected" with a shot of alcohol, for example brandy or grappa.
+- Caffe Corretto: A shot of espresso "corrected" with a shot of alcohol; for example, brandy or grappa.